What is the Stallion Incentive Fund Licensing program?

 Does my horse need to be licensed to show in NSBA classes?

 NO!
 To show in NSBA classes both the owner and exhibitor are required to be NSBA members.
 The horse does not need to be licensed.
-The license provides the eligibility to earn money for NSBA Dual Approved and Special Event points.
+The license provides the eligibility to earn money for points earned in NSBA Dual Approved and Special Event classes.

 If I do not license my weanling, can I still license it later?